 Research and Development is at the heart of what we do and what we care for at Neutrog.

-We strive to deliver innovative, first-class products by expanding Research and Development activities both in-house and in collaboration with external partners at universities and research institutes.
+At Neutrog, we strive to deliver innovative, first-class products by expanding research and development activities both in-house and in collaboration with external partners.

 Much of our initial research has centred on bacteria and the roles they play in the decomposition of organic matter.
 Through our own efforts, we have invented new and improved ways of composting, manufacturing and delivering fertilisers.
 We have also identified and isolated bacteria that perform specific roles, which will revolutionise our products and our processes.
 The flow-on effect is mind boggling – more sustainable, robust and nutrient-rich environments from which we can help feed the world.
 As we continue to delve into the natural science of microbiology, the future is literally alive with possibilities.